Carrier-envelope phase and pulse shape effects on vacuum pair production in asymmetric electric fields with bell-shaped envelopes: Theoretical formalism : The quantum Vlasov equation

 We now discuss the numerical values of the field parameters.
 For sub-critical fields ($E_0 < E_\text{cr}$) the density of produced pairs is low enough that the induced backreaction current can be neglected \cite{tanji2009dynamical, bloch1999pair, smolyansky2000, vinnik2001plasma, alkofer2001pair, roberts2002quantum, prakapenia2023pauli, jiang2023backreaction}.
 In this regime, the total electric field is essentially identical to the external electric field.
 Further, vacuum pair production by an external electric field can occur by two different mechanisms: a non-perturbative tunneling mechanism (the Schwinger effect) and a perturbative multiphoton absorption process.
 The Keldysh parameter $\gamma = m\omega/(e \, E_0)$ distinguishes between the two regimes: $\gamma \ll 1 $ indicates the non-perturbative regime, while $\gamma \gg 1$ indicates the perturbative regime \cite{keldysh1965ionization, brezin1970pair, popov2004Keldysh}.
 Throughout this work, we use the field parameters

 These values correspond to a subcritical field, which allows us to ignore backreaction effects.
 The Keldysh parameter evaluates to $\gamma = 2.5$, so we expect both perturbative and non-perturbative mechanisms to contribute to the pair production.
+It must be pointed out that the naive Keldysh parameter $\gamma = m\omega/(e \, E_0)$, which is technically only defined for monochromatic fields, may not adequately characterize the two regimes due to the presence of multiple scales in the problem at hand.
+Our results show that both perturbative and non-perturbative mechanisms contribute to the particle production, with varying degrees of dominance depending on the shape of the pulse.
+See Ref.~\cite{schutzhold2008dynamically} for an example of a modified Keldysh parameter in a multi-scale problem.